A groupoid approach to the equivariant coarse Baum--Connes conjecture: Localization algebras and -theory

 \subsection{Metric $\G$-spaces and groupoid equivariant Roe algebras with coefficients}

 Throughout this section, we will always assume $\G$ to be a locally compact, Hausdorff, \'{e}tale groupoid with unit space $\G^{(0)}$.

-\begin{Def} A \emph{metric $\G$-space} is a locally compact, Hausdorff, proper $\G$-space $Y$ equipped with an open surjective continuous map $\rho: Y \to \G^{(0)}$, along with a continuous family of metrics $\{d_x\}_{x \in \G^{(0)}}$ on the fibers $Y_x = \rho^{-1}(x)$ with respect to the subspace topology on each $Y_x$ such that \begin{itemize} \item[(1)] The metric is \emph{proper} in the sense that if a closed set $Z\subseteq Y$ is bounded in the sense
+\begin{Def} A \emph{metric $\G$-space} is a locally compact, Hausdorff, proper $\G$-space $Y$ with an anchor map $\rho: Y \to \G^{(0)}$, along with a continuous family of metrics $\{d_x\}_{x \in \G^{(0)}}$ on the fibers $Y_x = \rho^{-1}(x)$ with respect to the subspace topology on each $Y_x$ such that \begin{itemize} \item[(1)] The metric is \emph{proper} in the sense that if a closed set $Z\subseteq Y$ is bounded in the sense